sarahgorring/lab1/README.md

 ```

 The file `Video.MOV` has a video of our tux completing a lap and the file `actionsfinal.txt` contains the actions our tux executed while playing during the video.

+## Network Code

+The code we used to train our tux is in `starter.py`